-Enables Single Root Port I/O Virtualization (SR-IOV) capabilities.
-The integrated block implements extended Single Root Port I/O Virtualization PCIe.
-When this is enabled, SR-IOV is implemented for both PFO and PF1 (if selected).
+Enables Single Root Port I/O Virtualization (SRIOV) Capabilities.
+The integrated block implements the Single Root Port I/O Virtualization PCIe extended capability.
+When this capability is enabled, the SRIOV capability is implemented for both PF0 and PF1 (if selected).